 "With data generation continuing to grow, organizations must take a holistic approach from the top-down to ensure their infrastructure meets changing customer demands.
 This means viewing data infrastructure, whether on-premise, in the cloud, or a hybrid setup, as a strategic tool to support key business objectives," he explains.

 With data gravity remaining a big concern amongst IT leaders, the complexity around the management and integration of data is increasing too.
 For example, almost three quarters of respondents (74%) believe their use of cloud services will increase over the next 12 14 months.

-In addition, 95% of IT leaders indicate that a data centres ability to integrate co-located and fully managed services is important when considering prospective data centres.
+In addition, 95% of IT leaders indicate that a data centers ability to integrate co-located and fully managed services is important when considering prospective data centers.
 And, 98% of respondents indicate that connectivity will continue to be important.
 This showcases the growing need for the adoption of tools that can meet the new data, control and networking demands of global enterprises.

 "It is becoming increasingly clear that organisations face considerable roadblocks when implementing their data management strategy," says Smith.